 What does this mean for you?
 If you ordered a FlockDirect shipment on or before March 16, 2020, we’ll still honor the on-time financial guarantee.

 Our goal of expediting as many shipments as we can hasn’t changed.
 When you order FlockDirect, you’ll continue to receive the same, reliable shared truckload service you depend on.
-With an on-time delivery rate of 97.5% and a damage rate of .001%, FlockDirect has you covered.

 Keep an eye out for more information from Flock Freight regarding this policy.